Updated June, 2021

 Wearing a suit doesn’t have to be cumbersome or stodgy.
 For men, a suit jacket and pants with a dress shirt and tie will do the trick.
 If a black suit seems too somber, try a navy or dark gray suit.
 You can pair your suit with a solid-colored dress shirt in a lighter shade of your suit color or an iconic, crisp white.
 If you want to wear a patterned dress shirt with a suit, select one with fine lines and analogous colors so it doesn’t look busy or distracting.
 When choosing a tie, simplicity works best, like a classic stripe or solid color.

-Before you dress for the interview, press the suit and iron the shirt.
+Before you dress for the interview whether virtual or in-person, press the suit and iron the shirt.
 It’s better to dress formally rather than risk looking too bold or casual for the initial meeting.
+It might feel odd to suit up at home for a video interview, but it never hurts to make the right impression that you’re ready to go the extra mile.

 Wearing a suit can mean something entirely different for women—this is where a classic fitted blazer comes in.
 Move your arms when you try it on to ensure it’s comfortable and unconfining.
 There should be enough room in the shoulders and back so that it doesn’t look tight.
 The length of the blazer should end just below your hips and cover about half or almost all of your bottom.